 As a new investor, you'll discover that many of your stock trades are going to be placed on one of a handful of stock exchanges.
 What is a stock exchange?
 How many major stock exchanges are there in the world?
 Those are great questions.
-Let's take a look, so you understand what is a Stock Exchange and how does it work.
+Let's take a look, so you understand what is a Stock Exchange, how it works, and how to start investing.

 First, what is a stock exchange?
 Put simply, a stock exchange is an institution, organization, or association which hosts a market where stocks, bonds, funds, futures, and commodities are traded.
 Buyers and sellers come together to trade during specific hours on business days.
 Stock Exchanges impose rules and regulations on the firms and brokers that are involved with them.
 If a particular company is traded on a stock exchange, it is referred to as "listed."